 A train from Okayama Station to Tsuyama Station will take about 70 to 90 minutes depending on the type of train and time of day.

-Renting a car from Okayama City is a great option, since it will give you more freedom to use Tsuyama as a base where you can drive to Mimasaka, Ohara Town, Maniwa, or Tottori .
+Renting a car from Okayama City is a great option, since it will give you more freedom to use Tsuyama as a base where you can drive to Mimasaka, Ohara, Maniwa, or Tottori .
 There are several car rental facilities near Okayama Station.

 Mimasaka is a rural city rich in history and culture.
 The great swordsman, philosopher and artist Miyamoto Musashi was born in what is now Mimasaka.
-The Musashi Memorial Martial Arts Center is a grand structure where his spirit lives on.
-Musashi's birthplace and the Musashi Museum are two excellent locations to add to your itinerary.
+The Musashi Budokan is a grand structure where his spirit lives on.
+Musashi's birthplace and the Musashi Budokan are two excellent locations to add to your itinerary.

 The founder of Shorinji kempo, So Doshin, was also born in Mimasaka, and there's a memorial hall in his honor in the Sakuto area of the city.
-Sakuto is home to Shiramizu Waterfall and the Sakuto Museum of Fine Art, both of which are attractions popular with couples.
+Sakuto is home to Shiramizu Waterfall and the Sakuto Museum of Fine Art, both of which are sightseeing spots popular with couples.

 With a 1,200-year-old history, the relaxing waters of Yunogo Hot Spring attract throngs of visitors each year.
 The spa offers both public and private bathing options.
 Both overnight and day visits are welcome, and aromatherapy and craft-making workshops are available if you wish to spend additional time here.

 Tsuyama was a castle town for centuries, but after the Meiji Restoration the city's castle met the same fate as many throughout Japan and the castle was dismantled.
-Despite this, the city retains the charm of a typical castle town, with visitors flocking to its ruins.
+Despite this, the city retains the charm of a typical castle town, with many sightseers coming to visit its ruins.

 The Yoshii River, which runs through the city, connected the town to the outside world.
 It's still a place where locals go to unwind and celebrate.
-Kakuzan Park surrounds the castle grounds and is considered the best place for viewing cherry blossoms in Okayama.
+Kakuzan Park surrounds the castle grounds and is considered a great place for viewing cherry blossoms in Okayama.

 Another visual wonder in Tsuyama is Shurakuen Garden , which was designed to resemble the gardens of Kyoto.
 It was completed in the mid-17th century and captures nature in an idyllic form.